AlexTISYoung/snipar/docs/guide.rst

 We recommend working through the (:doc:`tutorial`) to get an idea of the workflow required for a full analysis.

-The family based GWAS is performed using the sibreg module (:class:`sibreg.model`), which consists of a linear model for the mean along with a vector of class labels that allows for correlations within-class.
-(The correlations within-class result from modelling mean differences between classes as independent, normally distributed random effects.)
-For the GWAS applications, the classes are the families given by the pedigree file, i.e. the siblings within a family.
+Family based GWAS is performed using the fGWAS.py script, which uses a linear mixed model with a random-effect that models correlations between individuals with the same family ID to estimate direct and indirect effects for genome-wide SNPs.

-The documentation for the sibreg module (:doc:`sibreg`) contains information on how to define a :class:`sibreg.model`, how to optimise a :class:`sibreg.model`, how to predict from a :class:`sibreg.model`, and how to simulate a :class:`sibreg.model`.
-Note that to run the imputation and GWAS scripts it is not necessary for the user to interact directly with the sibreg module.
+Polygenic score analyses are performed using the fPGS.py script, which computes polygenic scores for individuals and their first degree relatives based on observed/imputed genotypes.
+It also estimates direct and indirect effects of the polygenic score in the linear mixed model.

 ***Package Install Instructions**